 Dr. Mayerson has extensive educational background and experience with classified students who are both mainstreamed and in restrictive settings.
 She acquired a BS in Psychology from SUNY New Paltz, an MST in Elementary Education from Iona College, an MS in Special Education with an emphasis on Emotional Disabilities from City College (Highest Honors), and a graduate level certificate in Philosophy for Children (P4C) the Socratic Method, from Montclair State University.
 She achieved her Doctoral degree in Educational Leadership from Nova Southeastern University (Summa Cum Laude) and focused her dissertation and Internship Project on teaching Pro-social Skills in the classroom.

 To date, she has facilitated Pro-social skills programs with student populations from the Hudson Valley.
-She teaches conflict resolution within the classroom, including social skills, anger management, and moral reasoning to a variety of youth participants in both educational and therapeutic settings.
+She has taught academics and conflict resolution within educational and therapeutic settings and is the Assistant Director of a Special Education summer program.

 While raising her three young children in the Hudson Valley region, Dr. Mayerson is an active parent, volunteering as a Coach for her children's team sports and for local clubs and organizations.
-She is avid about health and fitness and enjoys running, weight-training, cycling, gardening, and hiking.
+She is avid about health and fitness and enjoys running, weight-training, cycling, swimming, gardening, and hiking, and participates in related competitions.

 ,Dr. Patricia Griffin, Clinical Psychologist has over 20 years of experience as a licensed Clinical Psychologist in the state of New York.
 She has a Private Practice and has worked extensively with those who have behavioral issues, anxiety, adjustment disorders, and mood disorders.